 The need for tokenisation is endless and further, down the line, celebrities and government official’s PII can be secured by it to protect them from damaging schemes, ‘bad press’ and scandals.

-In another previous blog, we “prophesized” that data is the new commodity – like gold or oil.
+In a previous blog, we “prophesized” that data is the new commodity – like gold or oil.
 However, the actual value with that data will lie in its privacy, the ability to store it securely and unlock it only with legal permission by its rightful owner.